 "It's like I have new legs."

 The results can be felt as quickly as the first needling session and it only takes 15 minutes!
 Four sessions spread a week apart is what we recommend and then as needed after that.
 If you suffer with back pain, hip pain, chronic pain, fibromyalgia, tendinitis, piriformis syndrome, TMJ dysfunction, neck pain, migraines, plantar fascitis or any other musculoskeleletal ailment, dry needling can help!
 Dry needling is cost-effective and produces results!
-For more information, click here.
-To schedule an appointment with one of our dry needling experts, call (330)528-0034.
+To read part 2 of our blog with the latest evidence in dry needling, click here.
+To schedule an appointment with one of our physical therapist specialists, call (330)528-0034.

 DeKlerk, A. (2012).
 A comparison between ultrasound therapy and dry needling in the treatment of active trapezius myofascial trigger points.
 1-132.